MS1Group/ConnectX/README.md

   pip3 install pillow-heif
   ```

-All machines — the host and every client — need Python and Pillow
+The **host** always needs Python installed regardless (see Usage
-installed.
-Notifications currently only work on macOS, since they use
+below) — `host.py` isn't packaged as an app.
+Notifications currently
-the built-in `osascript` command.
+only work on macOS, since they use the built-in `osascript` command.

 ## Installation